Mississippi Motorcycle Accident Lawyer Protecting The Rights Of Injury Victims Across The State

 Motorcycle accidents are typically far more severe than other types of vehicle accidents, which is why you need an experienced Mississippi motorcycle accident attorney to guide you through the process of pursuing a claim when necessary.
-You need a tough advocate who knows how to litigate and negotiate for the best possible outcome on your behalf.
+You need a tough advocate who knows how to litigate and negotiate for the most favorable outcome on your behalf.

 Motorcycle accidents are on the rise.
 In 2006, there were 4,810 motorcycle fatalities and 88,000 injuries.
-Motorcycle accidents account for 11 percent of all traffic fatalities, and a biker is 37 more times likely to experience a fatal accident than a car or other vehicle driver.
+Motorcycle accidents account for 11% of all traffic fatalities, and a biker is 37 more times likely to experience a fatal accident than a car or other vehicle driver.

 Because motorcycle riders are exposed, without the protection of a metal cage surrounding them that vehicle drivers enjoy, they can suffer serious injuries.

 - Internal injuries